-Forest tree genetic risk assessment system: a tool for conservation decision-making in changing times
+Prioritizing tree species for conservation and management in changing times

-PARTNERS: North Carolina State University (NCSU), USDA Forest Service National Forest System Region 8 (Southern Region) and Region 6 (Pacific Northwest Region), USDA Forest Service Southern Research Station, USDA Forest Service Forest Health Monitoring Program
+PARTNERS: North Carolina State University (NCSU); USDA Forest Service Forest Health Protection, National Forest System Region 8 (Southern Region), National Forest System Region 6 (Pacific Northwest Region), Southern Research Station, and Forest Health Monitoring Program

 SUMMARY: A variety of threats, most importantly climate change and insect and disease infestation, will increase the risk that forest trees could experience population-level or species-level extinction.
 Species, however, differ in important traits such as life-history strategies and population dynamics, which could drive widely varying responses to potential threats.
-Determining how to prioritize species for management and conservation activities in the face of these threats will pose a particular challenge in species-rich regions.
-To address this challenge, a cooperating scientist with the Southern Research Station’s Eastern Forest Environmental Threat Assessment Center has developed a framework that allows managers to assess the relative risk of genetic degradation to forest trees affected by multiple threats.
+To address this challenge, a cooperating scientist with the Eastern Threat Center is helping lead a national effort to implement a framework to prioritize forest tree species for conservation, management and monitoring in the face of multiple threats.

-EFETAC’S ROLE: The project is supported by EFETAC funding.
+EFETAC’S ROLE: The project is supported by Eastern Threat Center funding.

 STATUS: Ongoing